EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Abstract

 \section{Abstract}

-Semantic segmentation enables many appealing real-world applications, such as computational photography, autonomous driving, etc. However, the vast computational cost makes deploying state-of-the-art semantic segmentation models on edge devices with limited hardware resources difficult.
-This work presents EfficientViT, a new family of semantic segmentation models with a novel lightweight multi-scale attention for on-device semantic segmentation.
-Unlike prior semantic segmentation models that rely on heavy self-attention, hardware-inefficient large-kernel convolution, or complicated topology structure to obtain good performances, our lightweight multi-scale attention achieves a global receptive field and multi-scale learning (two critical features for semantic segmentation models) with only lightweight and hardware-efficient operations.
-As such, EfficientViT delivers remarkable performance gains over previous state-of-the-art semantic segmentation models across popular benchmark datasets with significant speedup on the mobile platform.
-Without performance loss on Cityscapes, our EfficientViT provides up to 15$\times$ and 9.3$\times$ mobile latency reduction over SegFormer and SegNeXt, respectively.
-Maintaining the same mobile latency, EfficientViT provides +7.4 mIoU gain on ADE20K over SegNeXt.
+High-resolution dense prediction enables many appealing real-world applications, such as computational photography, autonomous driving, etc. However, the vast computational cost makes deploying state-of-the-art high-resolution dense prediction models on hardware devices difficult.
+This work presents EfficientViT, a new family of high-resolution vision models with novel multi-scale linear attention.
+Unlike prior high-resolution dense prediction models that rely on heavy softmax attention, hardware-inefficient large-kernel convolution, or complicated topology structure to obtain good performances, our multi-scale linear attention achieves the global receptive field and multi-scale learning (two desirable features for high-resolution dense prediction) with only lightweight and hardware-efficient operations.
+As such, EfficientViT delivers remarkable performance gains over previous state-of-the-art models with significant speedup on diverse hardware platforms, including mobile CPU, edge GPU, and cloud GPU.
+Without performance loss on Cityscapes, our EfficientViT provides up to 13.9$\times$ and 6.2$\times$ GPU latency reduction over SegFormer and SegNeXt, respectively.
+For super-resolution, EfficientViT delivers up to 6.4$\times$ speedup over Restormer while providing 0.11dB gain in PSNR.
+For Segment Anything, EfficientViT delivers 48.9$\times$ higher throughput on A100 GPU while achieving slightly better zero-shot instance segmentation performance on COCO.